MicrosoftDocs/OData-docs/Odata-docs/webapi/odata-expand.md

 The [ContosoUniversity sample](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/data/ef-rp/intro/samples/cu21) is used for the starter project.

 A malicious or naive client may construct a query that consumes excessive resources.
-Such a query can disrupt access to your service.<!-- Review <xref:web-api/advanced/odata-security> before starting this tutorial. -->
+Such a query can disrupt access to your service.
+Review [Security Guidance for ASP.NET Core Web API OData](odata-security.md) before starting this tutorial.

 ## Enable OData